 More money means “prepared.”

 We want to be prepared because we don’t know the future.
 We want a safety net when things go wrong.

 I agree.
-I love preparing.
-At times, I can be a preparation-freak.
+I do love preparing.
 But I want you to rethink for a second and ponder this:

 Nobody knows what the future holds.

-No matter how prepared we are, there’s always that possibility that something “not so good” will happen.
+No matter how prepared we are, it’s still possible that something “not so good” will happen in the future.
 That everything we’ve built will disappear.
-That everything we’ve worked for result to no fruitful purpose.
+That everything we’ve worked for results in no fruitful purpose.
 Some things, we don’t have control over.

 This isn’t being negative.
 This is reality.

 I’ve met a lot of people full of regrets for spending half of their lives chasing security and stability, instead of living in the present and focusing on the things that matter most to them.
 Are they fulfilled?
-Not even close.
+I don’t know.

-Let me clarify: Nothing’s wrong preparing for the future.
-My point is that too much preparation, at times, can rob the time we could have spent for the things that truly matter to us.
+Let me clarify: Nothing’s wrong with preparing for the future.
+My point is that too much preparation, at times, can rob the time we could have spent on the things that truly matter to us.

 What are the things that matter to you right now?
 Focus on them.

 - 80 percent of my time and energy on the present — the things that truly matter to me right now.

-Some days, if you can, spend all your time on the present (present only).
+Some days, if I can, I try to spend all my attention on the present (present only).